 Each year I attend 20 hours of continuing education to enhance my professional growth and to fulfill the requirements for my LCSW and BCD (Board Certified Diplomate).

 In addition to my professional work, my community service has included being Vice-President of the Board of Trustees for the Care Communities, a nonprofit whose mission is to provide practical and emotional support for persons living with serious illness; President of Trella's Foundation, whose mission is to empower teens to choose healthy relationships and to prevent teen dating violence; and a member of the board of the Center for Attitudinal Healing, a national organization created by Dr. Gerry Jampolsky to help families and children deal with chronic illness.

-I am president elect of the Board of New Milestones Foundation whose mission is to raise awareness and funds for mental illness in support of Integral Care.
+I am President of the Board of the Integral Care Foundation whose mission is to raise awareness and funds for mental illness in support of Integral Care.
 I am also on a social advocacy committee, and have been involved in training folks who will be living alongside formerly homeless residents at the Community First Village, a one of a kind community bringing dignity back to the homeless.
 I am a leader for Austin Interfaith, a non partisan advocacy group We are currently working with community members and the police to promote community policing in Austin.

 I tell clients that one must seek balance in life.
 To that end, I sing in a choir and am learning to play jazz and improvisation on the piano.

 A client once labeled me "pathologically optimistic".
 Perhaps that is this trait that fuels my passion for life.